 Next, our VP of Sales Operations approached the sales executives for chosen accounts.
 She obtained the names and telephone numbers of those we wanted to interview.
 We were seeking to interview the decision makers – or individuals who were intimately involved in the decision process.

 TIP #4 – If you are using a skilled executive-level interviewer (with a background in high tech), that person will know what questions to ask.
 You just need to provide a little education, and discuss some of the questions you think are important.

 After having received the contacts, I met with our win/loss consultant to discuss what I knew of the deals.
 For each deal, the interviewer asked

 - Who were the competitors?

 - How much was it worth (what was our price)?

 - When did the deal close (when was it won or lost)?

 I spent a bit of time educating him on our competitive playing field — what were our differentiators, and who were our competitors, etc. Finally, I suggested a few questions we’d like to get answered.

 TIP #5 – Win-Loss interviews get the attention of the most senior management.

-Now – this is where the magic started to happen for me.It wasn’t more than a week or two when I got a call back from Rick.
+Now – this is where the magic started to happen for me.It wasn’t more than a week or two when I got a call back from the consultant.
 “Hey John, we just got our first interview, and it’s meaty!”
 Soon I was reading it.
 It told us what the customer was looking for, why we lost, and how the vendors were evaluated and ultimately scored.
 It was great!